markfknight/vscode-typescript-scratchpad/README.md

 # VSCode TypeScript Scratchpad

-A simple setup for TypeScript coding in VSCode, with compile and debugging.
+A simple setup for TypeScript coding in VSCode.
+The follwing is setup out of the box:
+* Linting
+* Testing
+* Build/Compile
+* VSCode debugging
+* Running via ts-node

 ## Prerequisites

 To start, **[node](https://nodejs.org)** is required.

-The TypeScript Compiler (tsc) is required in your path, install globally:
+The [TypeScript](https://www.typescriptlang.org/) Compiler (tsc) is required in your path, install globally:

 via **npm**
 ```